annov723/moodS/README.md

 -> the user can add his mood state once a day, view all the days, see the comparision of all made logs and delete unwanted logs

--> ctime library used to get the current date
+-> C Time Library used to get the current date

 -> vector variable to collect mood description